dotnet/docs/docs/architecture/porting-existing-aspnet-apps/strategies-migrating-in-production.md

 ## Summary

-Frequently, large ASP.NET MVC and Web API apps will not be ported to ASP.NET Core all at once, but will migrate incrementally over some time.
+Frequently, large ASP.NET MVC and Web API apps won't be ported to ASP.NET Core all at once, but will migrate incrementally over some time.
 This section offers several strategies for performing this incremental migration.
 Choose the one(s) that will work best for your organization and application.

 ## References